 Description of Incident or Grievance (What happened?
 Where did it happen?
 Who did it happen to?
 What is the result of the problem?)

+Date of Incident/Grieva nce:

+One time incident/gr ievance?
+Date:

+Happened more than once?
+How many times?

+On-going (currently experiencing problem)

-Date of Incident/Grieva One time incident/gr Date: How many timos?
-Happened more than experiencing problem) How many unites ? s on how to solve the problem n?
+Do you have suggestions s on how to solve the problen n?

 Do you wish to receive a an answer to your grievance? ?
-Yes □ No If yes, please mark how you wish to be Post Telephone E-mail Others contacted Address: Contact numb er: E-mail address: Please specify: Preferred language for communication Macedonian Albanian English Others Please specify: I prefer to remain a nonymous Title: Name: (Please do not fil l this field if you would like to o remain anony mous) Signature: (Please do no ot fill this field if you would li ke to remain an onymous) Date: Please return this form to: Name and surname Ivana Kjurchieva E-mail ive ana.kjurchiev a@mtsp.gov.mk Rapid Response COVID- 19 Project Ministry of Labour and Social Policy/ Ministry of Health Str.
+Yes ☐ No

+If yes, please mark Post Telephone E-mail Others

+how you wish to be

+contacted Address: Contact numb er: E-mail address: Please specify:

+Preferred language Others

+for communication Macedonian Albanian English Please specify:

+riease specify.

+I prefer to remain a nonymous

+Title: •

+Name: (Please do not fil l this field if you would like to remain anony mous)

+Signature: (Please do no ot fill this field if you would lil ke to remain an onymous)

+Date:

+Please return this form to:

+Name and surname Ivana Kjurkchieva

+E-mail Ivana.kjurkchieva@mtsp.gov.mk

+Rapid Response COVID- 19 Project Ministry of Labour and Social Policy/ Ministry of Health Str.
 Dame Gruev no.14, 1000 Skopje, Republic of North Macedonia

-COVID-19 Response ESMF - ICWMP I. Infection Control and Waste Management Plan (ICWMP)
+Annex 6 Infection Control and Waste Management Plan (ICWMP) Template

-ICWMP Plan
+1. ICWMP Plan TemplateIntroduction